We know that not everyone speaks the language of data, but we, as humans, all speak in stories.

 To get these answers, we need to encourage real humans in the segment to open up, be introspective, and think creatively.
 This means we need to think creatively, too — here’s how:

-Understand the context.
-We don’t look at data in a vacuum.
-We deep dive into the category, brand and segmentation data.
-It’s important to ask questions, generate hypotheses, and identify areas to expand knowledge and fill in the gaps even before activity design.
+- Understand the context – We don’t look at data in a vacuum; we deep dive into the category, brand, and segmentation data.
+It’s important to ask questions, generate hypotheses, and identify areas to expand knowledge and fill in gaps, even before activity design.

-Exercise your brain in new ways.
-We have a toolbox of cognitive techniques that help people reflect on situations and problems differently.
-From a Mad Libs-type exercise to Cribs Closet Edition videos and Chutes & Ladders journey mapping, we help people share their authentic selves and stories through atypical expression.
+- Exercise your brain in new ways – We have a toolbox of cognitive techniques that help people reflect on situations and problems differently.
+From a Mad Libs-type exercise to Cribs Closet Edition videos to Chutes & Ladders journey mapping, we help people share their authentic selves and stories through atypical expression.

 Approaches for using market segmentation data to shape segment storytelling

-Broaden the frame.
-No one wants to be put in a box.
-We start broad and get to know segments holistically, exploring their lifestyles, long-held beliefs and cultural context, which shape their attitudes and behaviors within specific categories.
+- Broaden the frame – No one wants to be put in a box.
+We start broad and get to know segments holistically, exploring their lifestyles, long-held beliefs, and cultural context — all of which shape their attitudes and behaviors within specific categories.

-Highlight the proof points.
-We merge quantitative and qualitative insights in a perfect balance of beautiful detail supported by measured validation, so you can get all the segment intricacies and not worry if it holds true on a larger scale.
+- Highlight the proof points – We merge quantitative and qualitative insights in a perfect balance of detail supported by measured validation; that way, you can get all the segment intricacies without worrying if it holds true on a larger scale.

-Compare and contrast.
-Illuminations dissect similarities and differences uncovered in the quantitative segmenting, so we can further define and differentiate your target segments, leaving less ambiguity.
+- Compare and contrast – Illuminations dissect similarities and differences uncovered in quantitative segmenting; this way, we can further define and differentiate your target segments while leaving out ambiguity.